ModelCloud/GPTQModel/README.md

 # load un-quantized model, by default, the model will always be loaded into CPU memory
 model = AutoGPTQNext.from_pretrained(pretrained_model_dir, quant_config)

-# quantize model, the examples should be list of dict whose keys can only be "input_ids" and "attention_mask"
+# quantize model, the calibration_dataset should be list of dict whose keys can only be "input_ids" and "attention_mask"
-model.quantize(examples)
+model.quantize(calibration_dataset)

 # save quantized model
 model.save_quantized(quant_output_dir)